-A major consideration will be speakers, since you now have an option of running 4 speakers instead of the single speaker originally mounted in the radio.
+A major consideration will be speakers, since you now have an option of running 4 speakers instead of the single speaker originally mounted in the roof.
 You will have to decide what will work best for your application.
-For maximum sound you might consider putting speakers in the doors or behind the seat.
-You can add an external amplifier and/or a sub woofer (see next page).
+We make a kit with two 4x6" speakers that fits the dash opening and includes the wiring harness.
+For maximum sound you might consider putting speakers in the doors, kick panels, under the dash, or behind the seat.
+You can add an external amplifier and/or sub woofer (see next page).

 Use one 4 ohm speaker for each channel you want to connect.
 Make sure it can handle the wattage!
 Unless you crank it all the way up regularly, 30 or 40 watt RMS ratings should be sufficient.
 The higher the SPL rating of the speaker, the better it sounds.
 Look for an SPL of 88 or better.
-A good full range speaker will have an audio range from less than 40 Hz to better than 20 kHz.
+A good full range speaker should have a frequency range from less than 40 Hz to better than 20 kHz.
 Pay attention to polarity!
 Speaker terminals will be marked with a + and - , or a red dot on the + terminal.
 If all speakers are connected to the proper polarity, they will operate in harmony.
 If they are not properly phased, you will not hear the full fidelity of the radio.
 Note: - does not mean ground!
 This is a high power radio in which both speaker lines are driven with high currents!
 Never allow any speaker lead to become grounded when the radio is on!